SOliv1/boutique_ado_v1/readme/README6.md

         `python3 manage.py createsuperuser`
         Create a superuser to login with
         uncomment database and remove the postgress url before commit to avoid version control

+##  deploy to heroku part 2
+-   replace the database urls after commiting with an if statement - see above -`pip3 install gunicorn`
+-   `pip3 freeze > requirements.txt`
+    -Create *Procfile*
+    - `heroku config:set DISABLE_COLLECT_STATIC`
+    `heroku config:set DISABLE_COLLECT_STATIC=1 --app sjk-boutiqueado`
+Add the hostname of our Heroku app to *allowed hosts in settings.py* Save all and commit to git hub before deploying and pushing to heroku